nhs-r-community/NHSRdatasets/README.md

 The data used to build the mortality dataset in this package is released under © Crown copyright and is free to use under the terms of the Open Government Licence.
-Any subsequent use should include a source accreditation to ONS - Source: Office for National Statistics licensed under the Open Government Licence.
+Any subsequent use should include a source accreditation to ONS to help people find the original releases and any statistical corrections that may have occurred since this was included in this pacakge - Source: Office for National Statistics licensed under the Open Government Licence.